Demand for starter homes buoys Glenveagh in first half

 “As we move forward, we need to be conscious of further restrictions that could be introduced, or where there might be outbreaks across certain communities,” chief executive Stephen Garvey said.
 “I think Covid has been a difficult thing to deal with and one thing we can say is that the construction sector overall has embraced the change as well.”

-Overall, the group has sold, signed or reserved 906 units, excluding the private rented sector, and said it expects to deliver approximately 650 units in 2020, provided there are no further Covid-19 restrictions.
+Overall, the group has sold, signed or reserved 906 units, excluding the private rented sector, and said it expected to deliver about 650 units this year, provided there were no further Covid-19 restrictions.

 “The continued strong demand from our private customers on the group’s starter-home developments and the robust performance of the private rented sector during the period is encouraging.
 Private reservation rates are progressing well and are up 213 per cent year on year for June to August,” Mr Garvey said.